-This means that unless Christians live lives so devoted to God in holiness, they are going to struggle in many areas of their lives whilst giving entrance and unwittingly permission to the works of Satan to take place in their lives leading to them being impoverished and ravished by the powers of darkness.
-The final state of contact with the works and powers of darkness is terrible for any Christian ensnared.
+This means that unless Christians live lives so devoted to God in holiness (separated unto Him), they are going to struggle in many areas of their lives.
+Whilst they also give entrance and unwittingly permit the works of Satan to take place in their lives, in the process of time they become spiritually impoverished and ravished by the powers of darkness.
+The final state of contact with the works and powers of darkness is terrible for any Christian already ensnared.

 So the question every Christian should be asking is not whether they are going to be affected by the works of Satan, and by inference perhaps in ignorance engender the spirit of iniquity; but what do they do when such things takes place?
-Is the Christian's conscience so marred by sin that it fails to recognise in essence the life of Jesus Christ should reign supreme in those professing faith in Him; or have their conscience become out of sorts therefore out of touch with a conscience permeating the fear of God while recognising the need to be holy and totally bereft of evil and its influences?
+Is the Christian's conscience so marred by sin that it fails to recognise in essence the life of Jesus Christ should reign supreme in those professing faith in Him; or have their conscience become out of sorts that it no longer permeate the fear of God.
+A conscience that permeate the fear of God is one that is holy and totally bereft of evil influences.

-A Christian living in harmony with His Creator is immediately secure from the Devil; whilst within God's heavenly protectorate and jurisdiction.
-Demons or evil spirits cannot touch a Christian that is living in the actualisation of the new birth in God through Jesus Christ.
-Deliverance cases draws parallel with the saying "there is no smoke without fire" and when one considers deep down the spiritual problems they are having it will soon become clear if not already dawned on them, that the root cause is embedded in their ignorance of the things of God or some cases wilful disposition to sin.
+A Christian living in harmony with His Creator is immediately secure from the potency of hostile spirits' attacks.
+Such a Christian is within God's heavenly protectorate and jurisdiction.
+Demons, evil or hostile spirits cannot touch a Christian that is living in the actualisation of the new birth that is in God through Jesus Christ.
+Deliverance cases draws parallel with the saying "there is no smoke without fire" and when one considers deep down the spiritual problems they are having it will soon become clear if not already dawned on them, that the root cause is embedded in their ignorance of the things of God, or some cases wilful disposition to particulars of sin.

-From Scripture it is safe and reasonable to conclude that Christians who sin and continues to do so to the extent of possessing and displaying an inability to prevent reoccurrence of that particular sin; is no longer in control.
-Since such Christians are no longer in control, it means that something else is in control and it is not the Spirit of God; as the Spirit of God will not cause or lead Christians to sin.
-The Scripture informs us that we have been given among others the Spirit of love, power and of sound mind (self-control) according to 2 Timothy 1:7.
-This means that every Christian should be able to subdue passions arising against the new creative reality as a result of Christ living and reigning in them, since they are no longer predisposed to the old man dead in sin (see Romans 8:5 - 11).
+From Scripture it is safe and reasonable to conclude that Christians who sin and continue to do so to the extent of possessing and displaying an inability to prevent reoccurrence of that particular sin; is no longer in control.
+Since such Christians are no longer in control, it means that something else is in control that is influencing that sinful behaviour and it is not the Spirit of God; as the Spirit of God will not cause or lead Christians to sin.
+An important fact often overlooked or simply glossed over by those whose theological disposition inclines them not to believe Christians can stray and become entrapped by spiritual powers of darknees.

 The perpetuation of sinful lifestyle predisposes Christians to demonic attacks rendering them powerless and unable to respond appropriately to the works of sin.
-Christians faced with such predisposition are patently void of self control actualised in their new birth in Christ according to 2 Timothy 1:7.
-This does not accurately reflect the Christians envisaged in the Holy Bible exuding authority in Christ; but ones who have lost spiritual authority or conceded authority to subtle powers of darkness ebbing away their capacity to maintain self controlling, and rendering them unable to resist the influx of spiritual attacks on their soul.
+Christians faced with such predisposition are patently void of self control actualised in their new birth in Christ according to see 2 Timothy 1:7 (King James Version).
+This does not accurately reflect the Christians envisaged in the Holy Bible exuding authority in Christ; but ones who have lost spiritual authority or conceded authority to subtle powers of darkness ebbing away their capacity to maintain self control, and rendering them unable to resist the influx of spiritual attacks on their souls.
 It is evident in Scripture that sin and grace cannot peacefully coexist.
 Sin is of the Devil and being caught up or wrapped up in sin, is a sure sign that the Devil and his cohorts are in control.

 Although many would acknowledge that grace and sin cannot coexist peacefully within a born again person, only few realise just how precarious a position it is to find oneself in that disposition.